Ahh, the playground!

 As far back as the 5th Century B.C, paintings have been found with women and children swinging on swings.
 Needless to say, swings have been around for a very long time, and really haven’t changed a lot in terms of what they do.

-The swing is probably the most iconic figure to outdoor play and without it, no playground would be complete.
-Swing sets today are available in both wood and metal, each having their own sets of pros and cons.
+The swing is probably the most iconic figure of outdoor play and without it, no playground would be complete.
+Swing sets today are available in both wood and metal, each having its own sets of pros and cons.
 But regardless of what the swing set is made of, they provide just as much fun today as they did when I was a kid.